avinash201199/Java-KIT/README.md

 ### Contribution Guidelines

-- Ensure the resource is relevant to Java development
+- Ensure the resource is relevant to Python development
 - Provide a working link
 - Add a brief description if needed
 - Place it in the appropriate category